mui/mui-x/docs/data/introduction/licensing/licensing.md

 #### Out of scope license key

 This error indicates that the component you are trying to use is not included in your license.
-This can happen if you try to use `DataGridPremium` with a pro license.
+This can happen if you try to use `DataGridPremium` with a Pro license.

 #### Invalid license key